Online Student Policies and Procedures Manual

 - When taking an online course, you should expect

-to have access to your course at the beginning of the semester (maybe earlier in some cases),
+to have access to your course one week prior to the beginning of the semester (online classes only),

 to receive timely responses to your email from your professor,